Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 I’ve been there — as recently as last year!

-What’s more, everyone will have fun making these creative products!
+Everyone will have fun making these creative products!

 If your child has the opportunity to sell things at school for Market Day, I thought I would give you ideas of some of the creative things I’ve seen little entrepreneurs sell at an event like this.